 The coroner is a doctor or lawyer responsible for investigating deaths in particular situations and can also arrange for a post-mortem examination of the body, if necessary.
 An inquest is a legal inquiry into the causes and circumstances of a death.

-The Coroner for Surrey is Mr Richard Travers who is supported by a number of coroner’s officers located at Woking.
-They deal with cases under the direction of the coroner, reporting to and referring to him.
+The Surrey Coroner is Richard Travers, assisted by an Area Coroner, Simon Wickens and Assistant Coroners.
+They deal with cases at the coroner's court in Woking, under the direction of the coroner, reporting and referring to him.

 If death occurs in any of the following circumstances, the doctor may report it to the coroner: